All you need to learn to understand JavaScript đź”® _ Execution Context and Stack

 A closure is a feature in JavaScript where an inner function has access to the outer (enclosing) function’s variables — a scope chain.

-The inner function can access the variables of the enclosing function due to closures in JavaScript.
-In other words, the inner function preserves the scope chain of the enclosing function at the time the enclosing function was executed, and thus can access the enclosing function’s variables.
+function preserves the scope chain of the enclosing function at the time the enclosing function was executed, and thus can access the enclosing function’s variables.

-In our example the sum function is returning an inner function which that returns the summation of a, b and e.
+function which that returns the summation of a, b and e.
 All that means is the inner function can access the variable of its outer scope (outer function, enclosing scope).
-So the inner function is able to access a which is inside the closure scope.
+So the inner

 Execution Stack